 An all-new platform, owing absolutely nothing to the past.
 How rare that is for Ford Motor Company.
 This is the all-new D6 platform used by the 2020 Aviator and 2020 Explorer… and if the information that has been suggested remains true, the next all-new Mustang in the mid or late ’20s timeframe.
 With platform consolidation taking place across Ford, we know the 2021 Mustang will move to a new platform, it’s already been announced that a hybrid model is coming in the 2021 Mustang, and this suggests the D6 will underpin the new Mustang.

 What do we know about D6?
 The above image from Lincoln’s Aviator site shows us:

-- Double A-Arm front suspension (looks to be all aluminum arms and upright)
+- Short/Long Arm front suspension (looks to be all aluminum arms and upright)